divya814/divya814/README.md

 ### Would love to work as a freelancer, designing websites and cooperating with the Backend team.

 ## Other Interests
-💖 Creative and hard working girl who loves to make creative handmade stuffs, painting and designing in my free time.
-Also Loves dancing😊<br>
+💖 Creative and hard working girl who loves to make creative handmade stuffs, painting and designing in free time.
+Also dancing is my best stress buster.😊<br>

-## Want to learn more about
-◼ Graphic Designing <br>
-◼ Machine Learning <br>
-◼ Photoshop <br>
-◼ AR/VR <br>